 COVID-19 is not known to be transmissible by transfusion.
 SDBB regularly tracks cold and flu symptoms after donation.
 If you are diagnosed with or are suspected of having COVID-19 infection within the next 28 days, please contact SDBB at (800) 469-7322.

 How else can I help?

-Please consider volunteering to help ensure a healthy, safe and clean environment for our donors.
-You can also make a financial gift to support our operations during this time.
-Visit www.sandiegobloodbank.org.
+Please consider volunteering to help ensure a healthy, safe and clean environment for blood donors.
+Visit sandiegobloodbank.org/volunteers.
+You can also make a financial gift to support emergency preparedness and critical supplies at sandiegobloodbank.org/give.